adrien-glg/onnx-decomposer_aws/README.md

 ```bash
 python3 grant_permissions.py
 ```
-If you get an error warning about `Role with name StepFunctionLambdaBasicExecution already exists.`, you can ignore it.
+If you get an error warning about `"Role with name StepFunctionLambdaBasicExecution already exists"`, you can ignore it.

 Before deployment, you need to configure the following file as needed:
 - `step_functions/sfn_config.py`